bsraya/nthu-operating-system/HW4/report.md

 }
 ```

 This function is called after a philosopher is done eating.
 After the philosopher is done eating, his/her state will be set to `THINKING`.
+After setting a certain philosopher's state into `THINKING`, it has to see if the person next to the current philosopher is eligible to eat.

 ### `void test (int)`